AminSajedian/Content-Collector/README.md

-# File Content Picker App
+# Content Collector App

-The **File Content Picker** app is an Electron-based tool designed to enhance productivity by simplifying the process of selecting project files and preparing their content for quick copy-paste into chatbots or other interfaces.
+The **Content Collector** app is an Electron-based tool designed to enhance productivity by simplifying the process of selecting project files and preparing their content for quick copy-paste into chatbots or other interfaces.
 This convenient application streamlines file handling and sharing by allowing users to easily select files from a folder and compile their contents for efficient use.
 Below is a detailed breakdown of the app's components, functionality, and code structure.

 ## Project Structure